RahilChadha/Credit-risk-assessment/README.md

   - `person_emp_length`: To analyze the length of employment of the applicants.

 ## Modeling and Evaluation

+The target variable we will be picking is `loan_status`, where `0` indicates non-default (the applicant repaid the loan) and `1` indicates default (the applicant failed to repay the loan).

 The project involves training multiple models to predict loan defaults, including: